martinfrances107/adventOfCode2023/README.md

             Two iterators are ".zip()ed' and fed into a .product() call with out any intermediate value ever being ".collected()".
             Part 2: Just demonstates that u32 overflow.

+- Day  7 - Part1 Refactor PartialOrd is verbose
+           I think I can find a 5 lines replacement for it.

+- Day  8 -